-A soft bounce is a temporary email delivery issue, often caused by factors such as a full inbox, a busy server, or a message that’s briefly too large to process.
+A soft bounce is a temporary email delivery issue, often caused by factors such as a full inbox, a busy server, or a message that’s too large to process.
 Because the problem is temporary, the email service provider will usually attempt delivery again.

 Tracking soft bounces helps marketers spot short-term issues that may affect deliverability, such as sudden changes in list quality or recipient server behaviour.
 Understanding these patterns can prevent small problems from becoming larger deliverability risks.